50-State Legal Database

 Your Landlord Kept Your Deposit.
 Get It Back.

-Tell us your state and what happened.
-We'll build a demand letter citing the exact statute your landlord violated.
-Takes 5 minutes.
+Tell us your state and move-out date.
+We show you which laws your landlord broke, then generate a demand letter citing the exact statute.
+Five minutes.

 Check My Rights — FreeUnder [State] Code § [X], you are required to return my deposit within [Y] days.